Jenkins shared library: tutorial with examples

 The best part is, the Library can be stored, like everything else, in a Git repository.
 This means you can version, tag, and do all the cool stuff you’re used to with Git.

-1. First you create your Groovy scripts (see further below for details), and add them into your Git repository.
+1. First you create your Groovy scripts (see below for details on this), and add them into your Git repository.

 2. Then, you add your Shared Library into Jenkins from the Manage Jenkins screen.